Greece must implement bailout deal, EU Commission ready to help

 "We do not have a new government in Greece yet," she said.
 "The Commission hopes and expects that the future government of Greece will respect the engagement that Greece has entered into."

-Greece consistently missed targets under its first programme, agreed in April 2010, which led to the restructuring of its private-sector debt under the second package.
+Greece consistently missed targets under its first program, agreed in April 2010, which led to the restructuring of its private-sector debt under the second package.

-Officials say any further backsliding now will not be tolerated, especially with the International Monetary Fund a reluctant partner in the second programme.
+Officials say any further backsliding now will not be tolerated, especially with the International Monetary Fund a reluctant partner in the second program.

 (Reporting By Sebastian Moffett and Jan Strupczewski; editing by Luke Baker and Rex Merrifield)